Vote for Best of the Heights in 2020

+The Heights prides itself on being home to many locally owned, independent businesses.
 Beginning Jan.
-1, Heights residents can show their appreciation for local businesses by voting for their favorites in the FutureHeights 2019 Best of the Heights Awards contest.
+1, Heights residents can show their appreciation for these businesses by voting for their favorites in the FutureHeights 2020 Best of the Heights Awards contest.

-FutureHeights’ Planning & Development Committee has selected 12 categories for this year’s ballot, including Best New Business and Best Bang for Your Buck.
-Residents are encouraged to vote for their favorite businesses online at www.futureheights.org or by using the paper ballot that will appear on the last page of the January and February print issues of the Heights Observer.
+Residents are encouraged to vote for their favorite businesses online at www.futureheights.org, or by using the paper ballot that will appear on the last page of the January and February print issues of the Heights Observer.
 Voting will conclude Feb.
-15, and winners will be announced in the March issue of the Heights Observer.
+15, and winners will be announced in the April issue of the Heights Observer.

 All Cleveland Heights and University Heights businesses are eligible to be nominated.

-To vote in the Best of the Heights, visit www.futureheights.org or fill out and return the paper ballot.
+To vote in the Best of the Heights Awards, visit www.futureheights.org, or fill out and return the paper ballot.
 For more information, call FutureHeights at 216-320-1423 or send an e-mail to email@example.com.

 Deanna Bremer Fisher